 For all Google-managed services secured with VPC Service Controls, you can ensure that:

-Resources within a perimeter can only be privately accessed from clients within authorized VPC networks using Private Google Access with either GCP or on-premises.
+Resources within a perimeter can only be privately accessed from clients within authorized VPC networks using Private Google Access with either Google Cloud or on-premises.

 Clients within a perimeter that have private access to resources do not have access to unauthorized (potentially public) resources outside the perimeter.